HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object:🙋 explained
-  - this
+  - this:🙋 explained
-  - arrow function
+  - arrow function:🙋 explained
-  - async function
+  - async function:🙋 explained
-  - call
+  - call:🙋 explained
-  - bind
+  - bind:🙋 explained
-  - apply
+  - apply🖐️ used
-  - instanceof
+  - instanceof:🎓 known
-  - ...spread
+  - ...spread:🖐️ used
-  - ...rest
+  - ...rest:🖐️ used
-  - typeof
+  - typeof:🙋 explained
   - destructuring
-  - generator
+  - generator:🙋 explained
-  - iterator
+  - iterator:🙋 explained
-  - async generator
+  - async generator:🎓 known
-  - async iterator
+  - async iterator:🎓 known
-  - chaining
+  - chaining:🎓 known
-  - optional chaining
+  - optional chaining:🎓 known
-  - IIFE
+  - IIFE:🎓 known
-  - global
+  - global:🎓 known
-  - globalThis
+  - globalThis:🎓 known
-  - window
+  - window:🙋 explained
-  - getters and setters
+  - getters and setters:🎓 known
-  - __proto__
+  - __proto__:🎓 known
-  - prototype
+  - prototype:🎓 known
-  - equality operators
+  - equality operators:🖐️ used
-  - logical operators
+  - logical operators:🙋 explained
-  - bitwise operators
+  - bitwise operators:🎓 known
-  - ternary operator
+  - ternary operator:🎓 known
-  - void
+  - void:🙋 explained
-  - yield
+  - yield:🎓 known
-  - await
+  - await:🖐️ used
-  - template literal
+  - template literal:🖐️ used
-  - strict mode
+  - strict mode:🙋 explained
-  - delete
+  - delete:🙋 explained
-  - in
+  - in:🖐️ used
-  - super
+  - super:🖐️ used
-  - Symbol
+  - Symbol:🖐️ used
-  - Reflect
+  - Reflect:🖐️ used
 - Statements
-  - if
+  - if:🎓 known
-  - while
+  - while:🙋 explained
-  - do..while
+  - do..while:🙋 explained
-  - for
+  - for:🙋 explained
-  - for..in
+  - for..in:🙋 explained
-  - for..of
+  - for..of:🙋 explained
-  - for await
+  - for await:🖐️ used
-  - throw
+  - throw:🖐️ used
-  - break
+  - break:🖐️ used
-  - continue
+  - continue:🖐️ used
-  - import
+  - import:🙋 explained
-  - export
+  - export:🎓 known
-  - label
+  - label:🎓 known
-  - try..catch
+  - try..catch:🙋 explained
-  - switch
+  - switch:🙋 explained
-  - class
+  - class:🙋 explained
-  - new Error
+  - new Error:🎓 known
-  - with
+  - with:🖐️ used
 - Functions
   - function declaration
-  - function expression
+  - function expression:🖐️ used
-  - return
+  - return:🖐️ used
-  - default parameters
+  - default parameters:🖐️ used
-  - functional object
+  - functional object:🖐️ used
 - Data structures
-  - Array
+  - Array:🖐️ used
-  - mixin
+  - mixin:🖐️ used
-  - extend
+  - extend:🎓 known
-  - typed arrays
+  - typed arrays:🙋 explained
-  - Map
+  - Map:🖐️ used
-  - Set
+  - Set:🖐️ used
-  - undefined
+  - undefined:🖐️ used
-  - null
+  - null:🖐️ used
-  - Proxy
+  - Proxy:🙋 explained
   - weak collections
-  - timers
+  - timers:🙋 explained
-  - EventEmitter
+  - EventEmitter👂 heard
-  - RegExp
+  - RegExp:🎓 known
-  - Date
+  - Date:🎓 known
-  - BigInt
+  - BigInt:🖐️ used
 - Infrastructure
-  - V8
+  - V8👂 heard
-  - Node.js
+  - Node.js:🖐️ used
-  - npm
+  - npm👂 heard
-  - prettier
+  - prettier👂 heard
-  - MDN
+  - MDN👂 heard